Accor: Lifestyle hospitality

 In 2020, Accor opened more than 200 new hotels including its flagship Raffles Bali.
 On 24 November 2020, it announced that it is taking full ownership of SBE's Hotel assets (except Hudson Hotel in New York and Delano in Miami) as part of its simplification and asset-light strategy.
 It introduced Mövenpick Living as an extension of Mövenpick brand for extended stay segment.
 The company announced its strategic plan to focus on lifestyle hospitality.
 In 2021, Accor introduced the SPAC Accor Acquisition Company (AAC) on the Paris stock exchange, raising 300 million euros to lead investments in hotel-related businesses, sold a 1.5% share in the Chinese hotel management company Huazhu, and invested in the Indian tech hospitality company Treebo.

 In October 2021, Qatar's Supreme Committee for Delivery & Legacy had signed an agreement with Accor to manage World Cup fan accommodation during the 2022 FIFA World Cup.
 According to the agreement Accor will provide staff to manage and operate more than 60,000 rooms in apartments and villas.
 The same month, Accor and Ennismore finalized their joint-venture of 14 hotel brands.
 Accor was the majority stakeholder (then sold 10.8% to a consortium of Qatari investors), and the founder of Ennismore Sharan Pasricha held a minority stake.
 Accor and the Italian hotel group Arsenale announced the launch of the Orient Express La Dolce Vita luxury trains. and the groups started to test urban autonomous cars with Citroën and JCDecaux.

 In 2022, Accor bought Cunard's Queen Elizabeth 2 from PCFC Hotels.
 In 2023, Accor restructured into two distinct business units: "Economy, Midscale & Premium" unit (Ibis, Novotel, Mercure, Swissôtel, Mövenpick, Pullman, TRIBE from October 2023) and the "Luxury & Lifestyle" organized in four brand collections (Raffles & Orient Express, Fairmont, Sofitel & MGallery, Ennismore).
 The group announced the launch of Orient Express Silenseas, a luxury cruise built with Chantiers de l'Atlantique and planned for delivery March 2026.
 The construction of the first ship started in March 2024.
 In June 2024, Accor and LVMH signed a partnership to jointly develop the luxury travel brand Orient Express.
 In 2025, Accor's booking and loyalty platform reached 100 million members.
 Accor and InterGlobe (IndiGo's parent company) agreed to grow their common hotel platform from 70 to 300 by 2030, and jointly invested in Treebo, making the alliance the third hotel operator in India.
 The group started a partnership with the World Monuments Fund (WMF) to safeguard 4 cultural heritage sites listed in the 2025 World Monuments Watch.
+In the USA, the group made its debut in Las Vegas with a franchise partnership to manage the Treasure Island on the Strip.

+In 2026, Accor sold its remaining stake in Essendi to Blackstone for $1.1 billion dollars.